mengmenglv/learngit/read.md

-hi ,thilkfgkldfgldjgls is a new file
+hall ,thilkfgkldfgldjgls is a new file kldfjglkdjg`
-`